SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Suspicious DNS Child Process"

+    Detects suspicious processes spawned by the dns.exe process.
+It could be a great indication of the exploitation of the DNS RCE bug reported in CVE-2020-1350 (SIGRED).

+    - **Effort:** intermediate

 ??? abstract "Suspicious Double Extension"

     Detects suspicious use of an .exe extension after a non-executable file extension like .pdf.exe, a set of spaces or underlines to cloak the executable file in spearphishing campaigns

     - **Effort:** elementary

+??? abstract "Suspicious Driver Loaded"

+    Checks the registry key for suspicious driver names that are vulnerable most of the time and loaded in a specific location by the KDU tool from hfiref0x.
+Some drivers are used by several SysInternals tools, which should have been whitelisted in the filter condition.
+The driver named "DBUtilDrv2" has been removed as it caused too many false positives unfortunately.
+It can be added under "drv_name" if more coverage is wanted.
+This rule needs registry key monitoring (can be done with Sysmon Event IDs 12,13 and 14).

+    - **Effort:** intermediate

 ??? abstract "Suspicious Finger Usage"

     Detects suspicious aged finger.exe tool execution often used in malware attacks nowadays.
 An attacker can use finger to silently retrieve a command, a script or a payload from a remote server.
 For example, the tool Darkfinger-C2 uses this technique to download files from the C2 channel.

     - **Effort:** intermediate

+??? abstract "Suspicious HWP Child Process"

+    Detects suspicious Hangul Word Processor (HWP) child process that could indicate an exploitation as used by the Lazarus APT during the Operation Ghost Puppet (2018).
+This activity could correspond to a maldoc execution related to a .hwp file.
+Hangul is a proprietary word processing application that supports the Korean written language.

+    - **Effort:** elementary

 ??? abstract "Suspicious Headless Web Browser Execution To Download File"